gtamas/schematicsgui/UI.md

 ##  2. <a name='Thex-widgetproperty'></a>The x-widget property

-If you don't like the default UI, you customize it or even override it.
-This requires adding the `x-widget` property to your schema properties which must be located on the same level as `x-prompt`.
+If you don't like the default UI, you may customize it or even override it.
+This requires adding the `x-widget` property to your schema properties.
+It must be located at the same level as `x-prompt`.

 Let's see an example: